 A vegan diet is all about the intake of foods and drinks that exclude all that came from any animals, in short, a diet that purely relies on plants and its by-products only.
 The raw vegan diet is within the vegan lifestyle.
 Is this about consuming plant-based food without undergoing the cooking process?

-A vegan raw diet is all about intake of plant-based foods that are either completely raw or warmed at temperatures below 104 to 118F only.
-As expected, the raw vegan diet involves vegetables, fruits, seeds, nuts, and less of the processed foods that are prepared in cans and easy-to-go packs.
+This diet is all about intake of plant-based foods that are either completely raw or warmed at temperatures below 104 to 118F only.
+As expected, this type of diet involves vegetables, fruits, seeds, nuts, and less of the processed foods that are prepared in cans and easy-to-go packs.

 The Concept of Raw Vegan Diet

 Why do some vegans need to be hard on themselves by not only limiting their diet to plant-based sources but by also taking it raw?
 Raw vegan diet enthusiasts believe that raw foods are more nutritious than cooked and processed meals.

 The other food preparation process that raw vegans resort to instead of cooking are blending, juicing, soaking, and dehydrating.

 Raw Vegan Diet Benefits

 This diet associates many health benefits.
 This is because eating raw can give you full and untarnished nutrition.

 Since consumption of food will primarily revolve around fruits and vegetables, it is expected for the consumer to have reduced risk of heart diseases, as well as lower blood pressures.
 Other food raw food sources such as seeds and nuts are associated with lower blood cholesterol levels.